 So how to work these features?
 Let’s talk about these one by one.

-Preserve Representation of Legacy Control Characters While Exporting Document to OOXML
+Preserve Legacy Control Characters while Exporting Document to OOXML

 Some document formats support legacy control characters.
 MS Word does not save these symbols to DOCX format (more accurately in OOXML formats).
 However, we added new property KeepLegacyControlChars in OoxmlSaveOptions class to preserve such control characters.
 So far only one legacy character (ShortDateTime) is supported which declared in the “DOC” format.